pixelabra/42-cursus/cpp/cpp02/README.md

 ## Floating-Point Numbers
 Performance vs precision in digital signal processing.
 Fixed point arithmetic is faster than floating point arithmetic.

+We are meant to store the fractional bits of the number, up to 8.

 ```plaintext
 Cpp_Module_02/